open-ephys/gui-docs/source/User-Manual/Plugins/CNN-Ripple.rst

 .. image:: ../../_static/images/plugins/cnnripple/cnnripple-01.png
   :alt: Annotated CNN Ripple editor

-.. csv-table:: Uses a convolutional neural network to detect hippocampal ripple events across 8 channels simultaneously.
+.. csv-table:: Uses a 1D convolutional neural network to detect hippocampal ripple events across 8 channels simultaneously.
+This plugin has been tested with linear arrays, high-density silicon probes, and Neuropixels, and can be used for online or offline ripple detection.
    :widths: 18, 80

    "*Plugin Type*", "Filter"